Nina Yankowitz: Art projects

+In her last years at the School of Visual Arts, she began developing unstretched draped paintings, which she exhibiting at the Kornblee Gallery from 1968 to 1971, including solo exhibits of "Draped Paintings" and "Pleated Paintings".

 Yankowitz creates video projections, and/or time-based artwork installations and permanent artworks sited in the public realm.
 She sometimes works with technology teams to create interactive games.
 She states:

 To enhance individual awareness of societal or environmental conditions I sometimes infuse interactive games and social networking tools into sculptural or virtual elements in my installations.
 My video projections are created to challenge and stretch commonly accepted definitions of reality.